About Us

 Andrew Kirk

-Andrew Kirk is a freelance choral director, organist, accompanist and composer working mainly in the Bristol and Somerset area.
-Since September 2025, Andrew has been Musical Director of Portishead Choral Society, a choir of 60 members, which celebrated its platinum jubilee earlier that year.
-In November 2024, he took up the position as Musical Director of Collegium Singers, an accomplished SATB auditioned choir of 30 voices based in Taunton.
+Andrew Kirk is a freelance choral director, organist and accompanist working mainly in the Bristol and Somerset areas.
+In September 2025, Andrew became Musical Director of Portishead Choral Society, a mixed voice choir of over 70 singers.

 From 1994-2003 he was Director of Music at St John’s Church, Ranmoor, Sheffield.
 He also taught class music at three secondary schools, including Lady Manners School, Bakewell.
 He has been an external consultant for the appointment of Directors of Music in some of the larger churches in the UK.